Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Social media is a fast-paced environment, and what worked yesterday might not work tomorrow.
 Keeping up with the latest trends, technologies, and best practices is essential, but it can also be exhausting. – Courtney Larvadain, Account Supervisor

-The pressure to deliver fast results is a major headache for marketers, who know that virality is a game of chance, and that good results take time.
-Constantly building brand awareness, engaging with the community, sharing valuable content are what ultimately create social media success stories, not a series of viral TikToks.
+The pressure to deliver fast results is a major headache for marketers, who know that virality is a game of chance and that good results take time.
+Constantly building brand awareness, engaging with the community, and sharing valuable content are what ultimately create social media success stories, not a series of viral TikToks.

-So, if you were to ask any social media manager, “what is the biggest challenge that most social media managers have?”, their answer would most likely be unrealistic expectations and the lack of understanding when it comes to virality vs a steady, committed approach to a slow-paced, product-led growth.
+So, if you were to ask any social media manager, “What is the biggest challenge that most social media managers have?”, their answer would most likely be unrealistic expectations and the lack of understanding when it comes to virality vs a steady, committed approach to a slow-paced, product-led growth.

-Social teams cannot just "make things go viral," but there are still a lot of benefits to what we do as a marketing channel.Sophie Hay, Founder of Twin Palm Social
+Social teams cannot just “make things go viral, but there are still a lot of benefits to what we do as a marketing channel.
+Sophie Hay, Founder of Twin Palm Social

 Tips to overcome this challenge:

-• Leverage social listening to find out what people really want – The trick to creating great (and potentially viral) content is discovering what people want and what they absolutely hate.
+• Leverage social listening to find out what people really want—The trick to creating great (and potentially viral) content is discovering what people want and what they absolutely hate.
 You can do that with social listening.
 As you uncover more and more insights about your audience’s preferences, keep refining your content to meet their demands.
 Even if you don’t achieve virality, you still maximize the odds of increasing social media reach and engagement rates.

 Frequent algorithm changes

-One of the most talked about challenges of social media marketing is how often algorithms change and how difficult it is to keep up with all the frequent updates.
+One of the most talked-about challenges of social media marketing is how often algorithms change and how difficult it is to keep up with all the frequent updates.

 The biggest challenge is changing with the constant algorithm changes — Atim Mercy, Communications and Content Strategist

-Frequent changes to social media network algorithms have a direct impact on content performance and social media managers are left picking up the pieces, as it were, having to constantly adjust their strategies to match what the new algorithms demand.
+Frequent changes to social media network algorithms have a direct impact on content performance, and social media managers are left picking up the pieces, as it were, having to constantly adjust their strategies to match what the new algorithms demand.

 Social media platforms are constantly updating their algorithms, which can significantly impact organic reach and engagement.
 It means we have to constantly adapt our strategies to ensure our content remains visible to our audience. — Courtney Larvadain, Account Supervisor